-There are many blessings to rejoice over, yet over the five years, as a body, we must prayerfully seek solut to significant challenges like:
+There are many blessings to rejoice over, yet over the next five years, as a body, we must prayerfully seek solutions to significant challenges like:

-- effective church planting in areas with no Sever day Adventist presence. - finding effective ways to better involve young a - increasing the impact of Adventist Christian educe - discovering new streams of resources to further His kingdom. - engaging each church and school in His mission through creative evangelism.
+- effective church planting in areas with no Seventhday Adventist presence. - finding effective ways to better involve young adults. - increasing the impact of Adventist Christian education. - discovering new streams of resources to further His kingdom. - engaging each church and school in His mission through creative evangelism.